Losing a loved one is a heart wrenching time for anyone.

 Can I still go to church?

 Yes, but the number of mourners who may attend is capped at 30 where the funeral is not included as part of communal worship.
+If the funeral ceremony is held as part of communal worship that follows COVID-19 secures guidelines the maximum number of attendees will be defined by the capacity of the place of worship.
 Not all churches have reopened yet.
 We are in contact with local faith leaders and can let you know what’s going on local to you.

 Planning the funeral?

 Although this will be difficult for everyone, funeral numbers remain modest.
 Guidance advises that there should be no congregational singing during the ceremony.
+Some professional, socially-distanced vocal or instrumental contribution can take place, either indoors or outdoors, but outside wherever possible.
+Singing should be limited to one person where possible (up to 3 if it is essential to an act of worship), staying at least 2 metres apart, and should not include audience participation.
 In most venues we are able to provide recorded music, photo tributes and the option for mourners to participate in the services with readings and eulogies remains.
 Some venues will allow us to make arrangements for performance by professional singers or musicians.
+Spoken addresses and responses during a ceremony should not be in a raised voice.
+You can remove your face covering to deliver an address or reading.
+You should replace it before returning to your seat.

 How else can people take part?